 For those who love the history and beer at the same time, then this podcast episode is definitely for you.
 Watch and listen as you get entertained and gain more knowledge about the world of beer.

 - Archeological evidence of beer consumption

 - How beer was brewed in ancient Egypt

-- Ingredients of ancient beer
+- Ingredients of beer in ancient times

 - Use of nested pot refrigerator to preserve beer